Crookhaven: Places of interest

 The road to the village comes from Goleen and curves around the harbour.
 As one drives from Goleen, one passes a road to the left leading onto Rock Island.
 Originally this was the site of a coast guard station - which replaced an earlier station to its south.
 The "new" station was occupied from 1907 until 1921.
-During the height of the War of Independence, British Marines were stationed there to protect the station and Brow Head War Signal Station.
-During their occupation, the IRA destroyed Brow Head.
+During the Irish War of Independence, British forces were stationed there to protect the station and nearby signal station at Brow Head.
+In August 1920, the IRA raided the Brow Head station and it was subsequently destroyed.
 Also on Rock Island was a fishery plant.
 From here most of the shellfish of Ireland was exported to Europe.
 The ponds were open until the late 1970s, then it became a food processing plant packaging garlic butter and mussels - but since fell derelict.

 Transport & communications

 The village is located in south-western Ireland, 132 km from Cork and 383 km from Dublin.
 The nearest airport to Crookhaven is Cork Airport, and the regional road R591 ends in the village.
 Crookhaven has no scheduled public transport.